jamesdiacono/Replete/README.md

 ## The message
 __Messages__ are sent to Replete, from a text editor or similar.
 A message is an object containing the following properties:

-- __source__: The JavaScript source code to be evaluated.
-The source may contain import and export statements.
+- __source__: The source code to be evaluated.
+The source may contain imports and exports.
 - __locator__: The locator of the module which contains the source.
 More on locators below.

 A message may contain additional properties, although these are ignored by Replete.